alejandraberbesi/Udacity_POSTagging/readme.md

-**This code is not my intellectual property (see LICENCE and CODEOWNERS files, it was part of a project were i completed parts of the notebook HMM_Tagger.ipynb).
+##This code is not my intellectual property (see LICENCE and CODEOWNERS files).
+I only sections with the title **'IMPLEMENTATION'** of the notebook HMM_Tagger.ipynb.

 ## Introduction